danyash17/Minesweeper-Game/README.md

   --add-modules=javafx.controls,javafx.fxml
 ```

-Please make sure to paste YOUR path to JavaFX SDK instead of <path-to-javafx-sdk>.
+Please make sure to paste YOUR path to JavaFX SDK instead of path-to-javafx-sdk.
 Save the configuration.
 ![6](demo/6.png)
 ![8](demo/8.png)